Critical Reasoning

 I started with a dense spreadsheet of theory.
 It was accurate, but purely passive.
 I realised this format was a retention killer: high cognitive load, zero dopamine, and it felt exactly like homework.

-To build a habit, I had to destroy the "classroom" vibe.
+To build a habit, I had to destroy the homework vibe.

 Step 1: Atomisation